 - assumptions & innovation

 Direct customer requests look to be the easiest to add to the backlog and should get some fair usage; much of the same goes towards features, that your competitors have – you shouldn’t provide them with unnecessary advantages.

 Let’s take a minute to remember Jobs’ famous “Your customer doesn’t know what he wants” quote.
 Saying he wants a feature is different than actually using it – just think how many customers intend to pay for a newly-built app and how many actually go for their wallets.

 This metric has “NO” written all over.
 Sorry.

 To make matters worse, the more features you add to your product, the more bloated its UVP would become.
 So how can you decide what’s staying?

 Passion vs. Reason

 Product managers are very passionate about their products – often comparing them to their “babies” – and it’s a good thing.
-It brings work engagement, fulfillment and joy to the workplace: and overall better results.
+It brings work engagement, fulfilment and joy to the workplace: and overall better results.
 You shouldn’t work on a project that you aren’t passionate about.

 However, you shouldn’t get too personal with your work either.
-Otherwise you’d start valuing your own opinion more than other people’s – and miss key feedback.
+Otherwise, you’d start valuing your own opinion more than other people’s – and miss key feedback.
 Sometimes, your opinion differs from the users’:

 Sorry, Mr. Blog, Sir, you are no longer needed.